See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Music in photography

-As Matt says it: ”- Music has been a constant in my life, although I have no musical abilities.
+As Matt is saying it: ”- Music has been a constant in my life, although I have no musical abilities.
 I can’t read musical notes, nor do I know how to play any instrument.
 But still, I love music, and it started with my parents.
 Their love of music was passed on to me, and I’ve grown this passion by discovering my own favorite musicians and records.
 Years later, I combined my love of music with a new passion: photography.
 I started to photograph live concerts and take portraits of musicians.
-I found myself on stage looking for perfect angles from behind guitar amps or drum risers, or I was in the crowd trying to document the experience of witnessing music played live.
 These moments are special ones to document, they tell stories or capture feelings that may be difficult to express verbally.
 Your assignment is to capture images of music.
 Feel free to even go beyond someone performing.
 Maybe you see someone moved by music and dancing, or perhaps someone singing along in the front row of a show.
 And remember, just as some music and photos can be loud, quiet moments can also speak volumes.
 Maybe it’s someone tuning an instrument, or a mother singing a lullaby to a child, as it gets ready for nap”, he says.

 About the submitted photograph